-During 1200 - 1700 h, 2 young roosted together for 12 min but for the rest of the time the 3 young birds were alone and scattered over 3.6 ha.
-The parent who was attending 2 of the young gave ..tjsw..ititit.. calls from gate posts, track markers, and the tops of kikuyu-covered dunes, while its partner gave similar calls from kikuyu-covered sand mounds 40 - 150 m away.
+During 1200-1700 h on 16 Nov, 2 young roosted together for 12 min but for the rest of the time the 3 young birds were alone and scattered over 3.6 ha.
+The parent who was attending 2 of the young gave ..tjsw..ititit.. calls from gate posts, track markers, and the tops of kikuyu-covered dunes , while its partner gave similar calls from sand mounds covered in kikuyu 40 - 150 m away adult was visible to the juvenile, or the adult was calling to move them using ...tjswh..tjsitwe.. calls.

-The parent attending 2 young alternated food delivery between them every 20 - 30 min.
-It flew directly to each young bird and located it during flight with ..tjwsee.. and ..tjwsit.. calls.
-These calls were answered by the young with repeated ..zhep.. calls.
-The calling was maintained only while the adult was visible to the juvenile, or the adult was calling to move them using ...tjswh...tjsitwe.. calls.
 Food was delivered when the adult had gathered multiple food items.
 Food items were placed into the fully opened upright gape in a single action or with multiple actions if items fell out.
 Most food items were flying insects, including large crane flies (Tipulidae), and all were foraged from pasture, or sand dunes that were covered with yellow sordella (Ornithepus pinnatus).
-The young remained stationary (n = 12) or walked <5 m (n = 8) between parental visits.
-All roosts were open to the sky but <1 m from potentially concealment in grasses and sedges.
-The young moved to new locations >5 m from their former roost site when with the adult or when called by the adult.
-Young flew weakly 20 - 30 m (n = 5) either horizontally or downhill to adults.
+The young remained stationary (n = 12) or walked less than 5 m (n = 8) between parental visits.
+All roosts were open to the sky but < 1 m from potentially concealment in grasses and sedges.
+The young moved to new locations > 5 m from their former roost site when with the adult or when called by the adult.
+Young flew weakly 20-30 m (n = 5) either horizontally or downhill to adults.
 Their flight abilities were poor and they would have been easy for predators to catch.